powerprof/hardware/README.md

 | DuPont   | 6-pin 2.54mm Header             | 1   |                                                                                            |
 | DuPont   | 2-pin Right Angle 2.54mm Header | 1   |                                                                                            |

+## Roadmap

+Some things we'd like to add, given the time:

+- An ESP32-based board with Bluetooth communication
+- Direct integration of the INA260 (obviating the Adafruit breakout board)
+- One modular connector for the front-end instead of four separate wires

 ## Acknowledgements

 Special thanks to [weeding-nerdy](https://github.com/weeding-nerdy) for their [gufu_gud](https://github.com/weeding-nerdy/gufu_gud), which was the inspiration for this project.